Noosaville: Geography

 The southern part of the suburb including Lake Webya is undeveloped, apart from Noosa Aerodrome (26.4246°S 153.0679°E), the only commercial airstrip in the Shire of Noosa.

 In the west of the suburb there is a mix of residential areas and industrial areas, including the Noosa Civic (26.4152°S 153.0492°E), a major shopping centre which serves the Noosa community.

+The Eumundi-Noosa Road runs through from west to east.

 History

 The name Noosa comes from the headland Noosa Head, which is a corruption of a Kabi word nuthuru meaning ghost or shadow.

 Noosa Waters canal estate was developed by the Hooker Corporation in the 1980s.

 In December 1950 St James' Anglican Church Hall was dedicated by the Reverend Ernest Read Chittenden, the Rural Dean of Wide Bay.
 It closed circa 1986.

 Good Shepherd Lutheran College opened on 28 January 1986.

 The Noosaville Public Library building opened in 1993.

 Noosaville State School opened on 29 January 1996.

 St Teresa's Catholic College opened on 26 January 2004.

 Although historically and currently within the Shire of Noosa, between 2008 and 2013 the Shire of Noosa was abolished and Noosaville was within Sunshine Coast Region.